 Carnival Cruise Lines

-About 20 cabins on each ship are suitable for passengers with disabilities.
+There are 16 cabins for passengers with disabilities.

 Pool, Fitness & Spa Facilities

 The Spirit-class spas are the only ones in the fleet to have any real decor; the rest have had a bland, institutional look, as though Farcus forgot to design them.
 The Spirit, for instance, sports a Greek-inspired motif of white fluted columns and images of Greek gods on the walls.
 The multilevel gyms are based loosely on a Greek amphitheater, and though they're more than adequate, with dozens of machines, they're a bit more cramped than the huge spaces on the Conquest- and Destiny-class ships.